 The Brisbane Valley Rail Trail is a 161 km recreation trail from Wulkuraka to Yarraman.
-It will follow the old Brisbane Valley railway line and provide walkers, touring cyclists and horse riders with an opportunity to experience the history and landscape of the Brisbane Valley.
+It follows the old Brisbane Valley railway line and provides walkers, touring cyclists and horse riders with an opportunity to experience the history and landscape of the Brisbane Valley.

 The 12 km Lowood to Coominya section of the Brisbane Valley Rail Trail is northwest of Ipswich and Brisbane along the Warrego and Brisbane Valley Highways.
 The township of Lowood is located on the Brisbane River and is 65 km from the Brisbane CBD.

 The most significant part of this section is the Lockyer Creek Rail Bridge which was built in 1910.
 Other sites of interest along this section of the trail are the various historical sites in the township of Lowood such as the Jubilee Theatre and the old Royal Bank of Queensland.
 In Coominya itself the Bellevue Homestead, Coominya Station Grounds and a number of historical buildings are worth paying a visit.

 The trail is for walking, cycling and horse riding only.
 The trail surface is gravel and unsuitable for road bicycles or personal mobility vehicles.
 No motorised vehicles of any type are allowed.

 The Jagera, Yuppera and Ugarapul peoples are the traditional owners of the Brisbane Valley district.
 Prior to European settlement in 1824, the landscape of South East Queensland (as elsewhere is Australia) was influenced and protected by millennia of Aboriginal stewardship.